Following a Passion

-When we lived in Alaska, a small horse stable was located on the outskirts of the Air Force base.
-We’d have to pass it everyday, as we drove in toward the neighborhoods.
+When we lived in Alaska, we drove past a small horse stable everyday on our way toward the neighborhood.
+We lived on an Air Force Base and the stable was on the outskirts of the base.
 Alyssa was mesmerized.
 She and Ron would identify which horses were out in the pasture.
 As winter approached, the horses spent a little more time in the barns.
 So when Ron dropped Michael off at Tiger Cubs, he and Alyssa would go to the stables and talk to the horses for that hour.
 Sometimes they’d talk to the owners, sometimes they’d bring carrots or apples or sugar cubes.

 Alyssa was shy around people, but not around horses.
 She’d walk her tiny self – she was all of about 4 years old – up to the stalls, and pet those enormous horses.
 Ron would hold her up and she’d rub their faces, speaking softly to them.
 They’d talk about different horse breeds and how they looked and acted.
 Soon the owners came to know them, and they’d share stories about their horses.
 We thought about how nice it would be someday, to own our own horse farm.